 Finally, as one last illustration of the inefficiency inherent in full year CRs, our Fees of Jurors account was actually overfunded in FY 2025 relative to estimated requirements, receiving more than twice as much as needed for the amount of projected grand and petit juror activity for the year.
 The blunt instrument of a CR without anomalies does not account for situations like this one, where normal year-to-year fluctuations in requirements result in a decreased appropriations request, and so more than \$26 million of excess funds will be held in the Fees of Jurors account for application in a future fiscal year.
-Those are funds that should have been reallocated to other more critical needs and would have been so reallocated if the Subcommittee had been able to proceed with a fully conferenced annual appropriations bill as intended.
+Those are funds that should have been reallocated to other more critical needs and would have been so reallocated if Congress had proceeded with a fully conferenced annual appropriations bill as intended.

-We understand that many of the dynamics resulting in a full year CR were not of the Subcommittee's making, but it is important nonetheless to ensure that the consequences of that CR are well understood because they relate directly to the FY 2026 request that is now before you.
+It is important to ensure that the consequences of the full year CR are well understood because they relate directly to the FY 2026 request that is now before the Congress.
 The Judiciary's request may seem large when considered in isolation or in comparison to some of the substantial reductions that will be proposed elsewhere in the government, but these resources are needed to rebuild, restore, and reinvigorate critical functions of the courts and federal defender organizations that were not sufficiently funded in either FY 2024 or FY 2025.
+Unless these underfunded requirements can be addressed with supplemental appropriations, which represent a more expedient and timely solution, then we hope Congress will find the necessary resources as part of the FY 2026 appropriations process to ensure that these concerning shortfalls are remediated.